View Related Items

 (e) keeping a record of the health assessment, and offering the patient, and/or patient's carer, a written report about the health assessment with recommendations about matters covered by the health assessment; and

-(f) offering the patient's carer (if any, and if the medical practitioner considers it appropriate and the patient agrees) a copy of the report or extracts of the report relevant to the carer.
+(f) offering the patient's carer (if any, and if the prescribed medical practitioner [see note AN.7.1] considers it appropriate and the patient agrees) a copy of the report or extracts of the report relevant to the carer.

-A health assessment may only be claimed by a medical practitioner (not including a specialist or consultant physician).
+A health assessment may only be claimed by a prescribed medical practitioner.

 The health assessment for Aboriginal and Torres Strait Islander People is not available to people who are in-patients of a hospital or care recipients in a residential aged care facility.

-A health assessment should not take the form of a health screening service (see General Explanatory Notes G.13.1).
+A health assessment should not take the form of a health screening service (see General Explanatory Note GN.13.33).

 - information collection; and

-- providing patients with information about recommended interventions at the direction of the medical practitioner.
+- providing patients with information about recommended interventions at the direction of the prescribed medical practitioner.

 Related Items: 228